Pristerodon

 Pristerodon is an extinct genus of dicynodont therapsid from the Late Permian of South Africa, Zambia and India.

 Paleobiology

 Brain and senses

 Pristerodon were among the earliest land animals able to hear airborne sound as opposed to hearing via ground vibrations.
 A South African specimen studied with neutron tomography has shown evidence of an eardrum on its lower jaw with the implication that it was hearing impaired during the act of chewing.
 The specimen had a 3mm cavity for cochlea which transformed sound frequency ranges into nerve impulses sent on to the brain.

 Ecology

-Pristerodon has been found in the Kundaram Formation of India, the Madumabisa Mudstone Formation of Zambia, and the Teekloof Formation of South Africa.
+Pristerodon has been found in the Kundaram Formation of India, Usili Formation of Tanzania, the Upper Madumabisa Mudstone Formation of Zambia, and the Teekloof Formation and Abrahamskraal Formation of South Africa.